-Section 73.55, "Requirements for physical protection of licensed activities in nuclear power reactors against radiological sabotage," of 10 CFR part 73, published March 27, 2009, effective May 6, 2009, with a full implementation date of March 1, 2010, requires licensees to protect, with high assurance, against radiological sabotage by designing and implementing comprehensive site security programs.
+Title 10 of the Code of Federal Regulations (10 CFR) Part 73, "Physical protection of plants and materials,' Section 73.55, "Requirements for physical protection of licensed activities in nuclear power reactors against radiological sabotage," published March 27, 2009, effective May 26, 2009, with a full implementation date of March 31, 2010, requires licensees to protect, with high assurance, against radiological sabotage by designing and implementing comprehensive site security programs.
 The amendments to 10 CFR 73.55 published on March 27, 2009, establish and update generically applicable security requirements similar to those previously imposed by Commission orders issued after the terrorist attacks of September 11, 2001, and implemented by licensees.
 In addition, the amendments to 10 CFR 73.55 include additional requirements to further enhance site security based upon insights gained from implementation of the post September 11, 2001, security orders.
-It is from three of these new requirements that WBN, Units 1 and 2 now seeks an exemption from the March 31, 2010, implementation date.
+It is from two of these new requirements that SQN now seeks an exemption from the March 31, 2010, implementation date.
 All other physical security requirements established by this recent rulemaking have already been or will be implemented by the licensee by March 31, 2010.
 By letter dated November 6, 2009, as supplemented by letter dated January 11, 2010, the licensee requested an exemption in accordance with 10 CFR 73.5, "Specific exemptions."
 Portions of the licensee's November 6, 2009, letter contain safeguards and security sensitive information and, accordingly, are not available to the public.
-The January 11, 2010, letter is publicly available (Agencywide Documents Access and Management System Accession No. ML100130167).
+The January 11, 2010, letter is publicly available (Agencywide Documents Access and Management System Accession No. ML100130169).
 The licensee has requested an exemption from the March 31, 2010, compliance date stating that it must complete a number of significant modifications to the current site security configuration before all requirements can be met.
-Specifically, the request is for three specific 10 CFR 73.55 requirements that would be in place by September 24, 2012, versus the March 31, 2010, deadline.
-Being granted this exemption for the three items would allow the licensee to complete the modifications designed to update aging equipment and incorporate state-of-the-art technology to meet or exceed regulatory requirements.
+Specifically, the request is for two specific 10 CFR 73.55 requirements that would be in place by September 24, 2012, versus the March 31, 2010, deadline.
+Being granted this exemption for the two items would allow the licensee to complete the modifications designed to update aging equipment and incorporate state-of-theart technology to meet or exceed regulatory requirements.